List of former championships in WWE: 2016–present

 In May 2019, WWE introduced the WWE 24/7 Championship, a title similar to the company's former Hardcore Championship.
 The title had a "24/7" rule in which it could be defended anytime, anywhere, as long as a WWE referee was present.
 Due to this rule, it was available to all of WWE's brands and could be won by both men and women as well as non-WWE employees.
-After Nikki Cross won the championship on the November 7, 2022, episode of Raw, she discarded the title near a trash can backstage and two days later, the championship was listed as inactive on WWE.com.
+After Nikki Cross won the championship on the November 7, 2022, episode of Raw, she discarded the title as trash backstage and two days later, the championship was listed as inactive on WWE.com.